-You can authorize another person, advocate, or your provider to act on your behalf.
+- Involve simple, and easily understood procedures that allow you to present your grievance orally or in writing. - Not count against you or your provider in any way. - Allow you to authorize another person to act on your behalf, including a provider or advocate.
 If you authorize another person to act on your behalf, the mental health plan might ask you to sign a form authorizing the mental health plan to release information to that person.